-Interested?
-Read on to find out how you can turn your conservatory into a much-needed home office you can be proud of.
+Read on to discover how you can turn your conservatory into an inspiring home office you can be proud of.

 1. Get the basics sorted